How Loud Is an ATV? A Guide to ATV Noise

 Related: How to Quiet a UTV – 11 Effective Tips

-• Be easy on the throttle near houses or other people.
-Many trails are accessed through residential neighborhoods.
-Keeping engine RPMs at a reasonable level and avoiding hard accelerations in exposed areas help keep the noise level to a minimum.
-While an ATV putting along at low RPMs is by no means silent, showing that you care and are willing to do your part often goes a long way.
+Be easy on the throttle near houses or other people: Many trails are accessed through residential neighborhoods.
+Keeping engine RPMs at a reasonable level and avoiding hard accelerations in exposed areas help keep the noise level minimal.

-• Consider an auxiliary aftermarket silencer.
-Suppose you ride in a particularly exposed area or feel your ATV is too noisy.
+Consider an auxiliary aftermarket silencer: Suppose you ride in a particularly exposed area or feel your ATV is too noisy.
 In that case, it may be worthwhile to consider installing an aftermarket auxiliary exhaust muffler.